Usage Tips:

 Sample Output:

-# Add RDP
+TO-DO# Add RDP

 add_user_to_group <NEW_USER> 'Remote Desktop Users'